Vyral/base-template/_posts/2023-04-28-tulsa-looks-good-on-you-connects-with-m-e-n-d-tulsa.md

 ---
 {% include youtube.html %}

-Tulsa Looks Good on You connects with M.E.N.D.
-Tulsa for this weeks interview.

 Jennie sits down with M.E.N.D.'s Chapter President, Cat Markham to hear about the impact this organization is making on the Tulsa community.

 M.E.N.D. is a national nonprofit with a Tulsa chapter, supported fully by the kindness of volunteers.
 M.E.N.D. provides support to families experiencing the loss of a baby due to pregnancy or early infant loss.